demsoft/BackendEngineeringTasks/README.md

 - You can configure the application settings in the appsettings.json file located in the BackendEngineeringTasks project.
 - This file contains settings for database connections, logging, and other application-specific configurations.
 - As for the database connections, it's already connected to my live database with a public IP.
-You can change it to yours and run migration on your database(MSSQL).
+You can change it to yours and run a migration on your database(MSSQL).